There isn't much point in buying brand new books.

-Not only are they expensive, but you're bound to stretch the spine, spill a few drops of coffee on the pages, and bend the cover.
-Do you really need to spend money on new books that you’ll probably ruin anyway?
+Not only are they expensive, but you're bound to stretch the spine, spill coffee on the pages, and bend the cover.
+Do you really need to spend money on new books that risk being ruined?

-Used books have a lot of character.
+Plus, used books have a lot more character.
 Their pages may be brown and crinkled, but you can still read the words perfectly fine.

-1. Thrift Books
+5. Thrift Books

 Thrift Books has a collection of over 13 million used books.
 You can find almost any book on this site, including comics and manga.

 If you're interested in a book, you can choose its condition—the books in the best shape are the most expensive, while the ones in the "acceptable" category are the cheapest.

 With AbeBooks, you can browse through millions of books sold by independent sellers—it's basically an eBay for book-lovers.
 Each seller posts a detailed description of the book, and you'll always know where your books are shipping from.

 Abebooks also lets you discover new books by searching through its diverse collections.
 One seller might have a collection of books called "Legendary Authors," while another might put together a series of comics and graphic novels.
-Better yet, some of these books sell for as low as just $1!